NCI-designated Cancer Center: Designation process

-Cancer centers must renew their status with the NIH every 5 years.
 The NIH funds cancer centers through a P30 Cancer Center Support Grant (CCSG) mechanism.
 To be eligible to apply, a cancer center must receive at least $10 million in cancer research funding annually.
 Preparation for these grant applications can be extensive.
 The most recent grant application prepared by MD Anderson Cancer Center took 24 months to prepare and ran to 2,963 pages.
+Cancer centers must renew their status with the NIH every 5 years.

 The NCI considers the certain characteristics essential to a cancer center, and requires that applications address the institutions' resources in the areas of: Physical Space, Organizational Capabilities, Transdisciplinary Collaboration and Coordination, Cancer Focus, Institutional Commitment, Center Director.